razzzu/csc-273-team-5-psi/README.md

 `make synth_shell`

-The make recipe for "psi" will run testbench for the psi module, generating a sim/psi executable and a sim/psi.urgReport of code coverage.
+The make recipe for `psi` will run testbench for the psi module, generating a `sim/psi` executable and a `sim/psi.urgReport` of code coverage.

-The make recipe for "synth" will run through synthesis for psi module, it will generate a log of the output in synth/psi.log and reports in synth/reports/psi_report*
+The make recipe for `synth` will run through synthesis for psi module, it will generate a log of the output in `synth/psi.log` and reports in `synth/reports/psi_report*`.